cesar-gamez/GANart/README.md

 # GANart
-My first attempt at using a generative adversarial network to produce art.
-It technically works, but the results are meh :/
+First attempt at using a generative adversarial network with Keras.
+The sample data was a set of 5000 abstract images from Kaggle.